vburlbl/cleantalk-spam-protect/readme.txt

 * <a href="http://wordpress.org/plugins/contact-form-7/" target="_blank">Contact form 7</a>.
 * <a href="http://wordpress.org/plugins/jetpack/" target="_blank">JetPack Contact form</a>.

+Invisible antispam for visitors without CAPTCHA, questions, counting animals, puzzles, math and etc.

 Spam comments moves to SPAM folder.
 First comment from a new author plugin compares with post and previous comments.
 If the relevance of the comment is good enough it gets approval at the blog without manual approval.

+The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
+Each blog in multisite environment has individual anitspam options for spam bots protection.

 The plugin is a client application for anti-spam cloud service <a href="http://cleantalk.org" target="_blank">cleantalk.org</a>.
 CleanTalk.org daily prevents from spam 5000 blogs, blocks up to 500 000 spam bots attacks and approves up to 4000 not spam comments.

-The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
-Each blog in multisite environment has individual anitspam options for spam bots protection.

 = Requirements =
 WordPress 3.0 at least.
 PHP 4, 5 with CURL or file_get_contents() function and enabled 'allow_url_fopen' setting. <a href="http://cleantalk.org/register?platform=wordpress">Sign up</a> to get an Access key.